 Recently, the library received from the Communication faculty a list of recommended books and other materials to be added to the library's collection.
 Because this list totals more than \$5,000, it is clear that the library's allocation for the department is insufficient to support the proposed Master's program sufficiently.
 A number of titles on the department's list were expensive reference materials and monographs that the library nevertheless should own; these include the Blackwell International Encyclopedia of Communication (\$1685), Mass Communication Research Methods (\$950), and the Sage Handbook of Gender and Communication (\$130).
-As a result, the proposed library budget for the program includes enhanced funding for monographs, videos and reference sources in addition to the department's current allocation.
+As a result, the proposed library budget for the program includes enhanced funding for monographs, videos and reference sources in addition to the department's current allocation, with additional funding in the first year of the new program to fill gaps in the library's collection.
 It should be noted that many monographs and reference materials may be purchased as electronic books to support online and distance education courses, and the library can work with the department in choosing the most appropriate format for new acquisitions.